TESLA COILS |

 No, Tesla Coils are very different from turns-ratio conventional transformers such as air-core induction coils.

-As for older Tesla coils such as "theatrical" lightning machines ...conventional transformers achieve voltage step-up based on turns-ratio of their primary and secondary coils.
-But the turns-ratio is nearly irrelevant with Tesla coils.
+As for older transformer-type Tesla coils such as "theatrical/stage" lightning-bolt machines of the Vaudeville and side-show era ...these aren't transformers; conventional transformers achieve voltage step-up based on turns-ratio of their primary and secondary coils.
+But with Tesla coils the turns-ratio is nearly irrelevant.
 Instead, the step-up effect is caused by the phenomenon known as "resonant rise."
-In Resonant Rise, the central role is played by the bell-like ringing or "Q-factor" of the resonant coils.
-The longer a coil can ring, the greater the energy it can accumulate, and the higher the voltage it can produce.
+In Resonant Rise, the central role is played by the resonator's bell-like ringing or "Q-factor" of the coils.
+The longer time a coil can ring, the greater is the "Q" and the amount energy it can accumulate, and therefore the higher the voltage it can produce, per unit watt.
+With these sorts of loosely-coupled, tuned-primary tuned-secondary RF coils, the Z and the Q are the main characteristics, not the turns-ratio.

-To better understand Tesla Coils, note that the length of the coil determines the operating frequency.
+To better understand Tesla Coils, take careful note that the length of the cylindrical coil determines the operating frequency.
 So what?
 Well, if we double the length, we cut the pitch in half.
-So then, what's a Tesla coil?
+What then is a Tesla coil?
 A Tesla coil is an organ pipe for radio waves!
+It's a giant whistle.
+And organ-pipes or flutes can be used as wave-transmitters, or to produce extremely intense standing waves where the staggaringly high value of internal AC pressure may create all sorts of novel physics effects.

 Nope.
 In hindsight, basic physics shows that Edison's "long legged Mary-Anne" design was misguided.
 It might even be called an embarrassingly stupid design.
-While working for Edison, Tesla spent a year designing vast improvements using short-path cylindrical stators and very compact iron cores.
-This was all wasted; they fell on deaf ears probably because these weren't small incremental advancement, but instead were revolutionary.
-They showed clearly that Edison's belief in excessively long iron cores was wrong.
-(Imagine if someone recommended discarding Edison's wax-cylinder phonograph and instead using flat disks?
-Would Edison welcome such changes, or despise them?
-Similar situation!)
-If Edison had adopted Tesla's redesign, Edison corp might own those products, but they'd clearly be Tesla dynamos and Tesla motors, not Thomas Edison inventions.
+While working for Edison Machine Works, Tesla spent a whole year designing vast improvements using short-path cylindrical stators and very compact iron cores.
+This was all wasted; they fell on deaf ears probably because these weren't just small incremental advancement.
+Instead were revolutionary, for the time.
+And they showed clearly that Edison's belief in excessively long iron cores was wrong.

-Tesla quit, but Edison apparently didn't use any of Tesla's compact core designs.
-They later ended up as a main feature of the Westinghouse product line.
+Tesla quit because of this issue, but afterwards Edison apparently didn't use any of Tesla's compact core designs.
+They later ended up as a main feature of the Westinghouse product line in 1889.
 Edison only adopted them many years later.
-The "Long legged" electric motors and generators faded away, and Tesla's cylindrical motor designs (even for DC motors) soon took over the world.
+His "Long legged" electric motors and generators silently faded away, and Tesla's short-core cylindrical motor designs (even for all DC motors!) soon took over the world.

 Drawing, dynamo